Medically reviewed by Aimee Paik, MD

 The subject of skincare is huge and complex.
 There are so many subjects to consider, from skin type, to the huge variety of concerns, to products, to trends.
 Not to mention the science behind skincare and skin health is evolving every day.
 That’s why we’ve created our Ultimate Guide series.
 We want to tackle your questions about your skin and care routine all in one place.
 This guide explores all those names on your product labels.
 We are diving into ingredients – what they are, how they work together (or don’t), and how to store your products to extend their shelf life and improve efficacy.

 The science behind skincare can get complicated, fast.
 Just like in a lab, combining the right ingredients at the right times and staying away from toxic mixtures is key to getting the results you want.
 We are here to help you decipher the difference and make sure your face doesn’t become a failed science experiment!

-You may notice an interesting difference in Apostrophe’s topical acne treatments compared to the medications you pick-up at your pharmacy: many of our topical formulations include multiple active prescription ingredients in a single bottle.
+You may notice an interesting difference in Apostrophe’s topical acne treatments compared to the medications you pick up at your pharmacy: many of our topical formulations include multiple active prescription ingredients in a single bottle.
 Compounding medications like this allows us to make completely custom formulas and use concentrations that aren’t available anywhere else on the market.
-Combining proven medications into one cream or lotion is more convenient for you and makes it easier to keep taking the medication as directed by your dermatologist.
+Combining proven medications into one cream or lotion is more convenient for you and makes it easier to keep taking the medication as directed by your dermatology team.
 It also allows us to tailor the non-active ingredients so they are hypoallergenic and have fewer undesirable effects than the ones in commercially available products.

 Read on to learn which combos will keep you glowing and which ones you want to stay away from.